danioxoli/WEkEO2Pydash/README.md

 **Interactivity** is here used as the key element to speed-up applications development by minimizing code editing for recursive steps such as variables definition and parameters setting.

-The final goal is to provide the user with reusable code blocks which can be adapted *- with a small effort -* to manifold EO applications by leveraging the [<span style='color:Blue'>WEkEO Harmonised Data Access (HDA) API </span>](https://www.wekeo.eu/docs/harmonised-data-access-api) as exclusive data endpoint.
+The final goal is to provide the user with reusable code blocks which can be adapted *- with a small effort -* to manifold Copernicus data applications by leveraging the [<span style='color:Blue'>WEkEO Harmonised Data Access (HDA) API </span>](https://www.wekeo.eu/docs/harmonised-data-access-api) as exclusive data endpoint.

 ### Resources